A troubled new power plant leaves Jordan in debt to China, raising concerns over Beijing's influence | Headlines

 "It's very strange to feel that, being from China, you are not wanted here," he said.

-Attarat Power Co.
-CEO Mohammed Maaitah said he pitched the project the world over — from the United States and Europe to Japan and South Korea.
+Attarat Power Co. board member Mohammed Maaitah said he pitched the project the world over — from the United States and Europe to Japan and South Korea.
 No one bit, he said.

-To Jordan's surprise, Chinese banks offered Jordan over $1.6 billion in loans to finance the plant in 2017.
-A Chinese state-owned firm, Guangdong Energy Group, bought a 45% stake in the Attarat Power Co., turning the white elephant into the largest private enterprise to come out of President Xi Jinping's Belt and Road Initiative outside China, according to the company.
-Guangdong Energy Group did not respond to requests for comment.
-The investment was part of China's wider push into an Arab world hungry for foreign investment, experts say.
-The money for large infrastructure projects came with few political strings attached.
-“China doesn't bring with it the baggage of the United States in that we actually have some concern about democratic processes, transparency, corruption,” said David Schenker, a former U.S. assistant secretary of state for Middle East policy.
-“For authoritarian states, there's some appeal in China.”
-As talk grew of American unreliability, China turned to acquiring strategic assets in the Middle East, even in economically troubled states.
-It bought lots of Iraqi oil, tendered a port in northern Lebanon and poured money into President Abdel-Fattah el-Sissi's new capital in Egypt.
+To Jordan's surprise, Chinese banks offered Jordan over USD 1.6 billion in loans to finance the plant in 2017.

+A Chinese state-owned firm, Guangdong Energy Group, bought a 45 per cent stake in the Attarat Power Co., turning the white elephant into the largest private enterprise to come out of President Xi Jinping's Belt and Road Initiative outside China, according to the company.

 "It's very difficult to convince these big companies to invest in Jordan.
 There are things to help certain people make a profit," he said, without elaborating.